4 Types of Christian Prayer

 However, I asked her as a result of this word: "Why are you wearing tinted glasses?"
 She replied that it was because of the headaches she received from bright light.
 She said: "If you want me to throw them away I will do so."
 But I told her: "No, keep them for now."
 We went on then and in the Name of Jesus cut her off from demonic influences, praying for her deliverance and healing.
 She was obviously touched by the Lord and went back after a few days to the city in which she lived, much relieved and joyful.
 It seemed that the Lord had delivered her.

-She had not been back in that city for more than a week or two, when all the old problems reared their head again, and once more she was tempted to take her life.
+She had not been back in that city for more than a week or two, when all the old problems reared their head again, and once more she felt tempted to take her life.
 She felt that coming to us at Halford House was almost her last resort and that there was now no hope at all.
-Then into her head came the word of our brother: “Water, water, water; it is in the water.”
+Then into her head came the word of our brother: "Water, water, water; it is in the water."
 And she decided to take a bottle of the water from her apartment to a laboratory to have it tested.
 Within hours they were seeking her.

 Apparently there was an unbelievably high lead content in the water.
-She was suffering from acute lead poisoning which had completely disoriented her mind and well-being.
+She suffered from acute lead poisoning which had completely disoriented her mind and well-being.
 The moment the social authorities took her out of the place in which she was living into a new place, she immediately began to recover.

 This is a very dramatic illustration of the need of supplication or of earnest enquiry concerning a desperate need.
 If we had not enquired of the Lord we would never have had the word about the "water."
 Then, when her health took a dive again, she could well have committed suicide.
 Instead the Lord intervened and delivered her.